-Other group of experts believes that the problem isn’t the timing but in the today’s trend to have multiple sexual partners during lifetime.
-This potentially puts people at a very high risk of developing several STDs.
-It is considered that females are, from the epidemiologic point of view, much more dangerous than the males.
-In most of that sexually transmitted diseases, symptoms in females are rather mild and really can go undetected.
-Women don’t know that they are infected and that’s enough for the real epidemic.
+Experts believe that females are, from the epidemiologic point of view, much more endangered than the males.
+In most of that sexually transmitted diseases, symptoms in women are rather mild and really can go undetected.
+Women don’t know that they are infected, and that is more than enough for a real epidemic.

-Some of these diseases passed on the baby can be treated soon after but some can lead to very serious body defects and even death.
+Some of these diseases passed on the baby can be treated soon after, but some can lead to severe body defects and even death.

 The prognosis varies among the different diseases.

-However, there is one rule that works with all of them - the sooner the disease is detected, the greater are the chances for a complete recovery.
+However, there is one rule that works with all of them - the sooner the disease is detected, the higher are the chances for a (complete) recovery.

-There are also some other diseases which are considered to be a STDs such as Trichomoniasis, Bacterial vaginosis, Cytomegalovirus infections, Scabies and Pubic lice but they occur very rarely and really aren’t that serious.
+There are also some other diseases which are considered to be a STDs such as Trichomoniasis, Bacterial vaginosis, Cytomegalovirus infections, Scabies and Pubic lice and usually not life-threatening.

 Read More: STDs are Still a Huge Problem in U.S.

-Every change in your genitals should be reported to physician.
-By “every change”, in most cases we refer to:
+Every change in your genitals should be reported to a physician.
+By “every change,” in most cases, we refer to: